gtiersma/sand-paper/README.md

 # Features

 * Import an image as a displacement map to define the object's shape.
 Sand Paper uses colored displacements maps to position vertices in three dimensions.
-* Bump and specular map support.
+* Bump and specular map support
-* Create populations (groups of 3D objects) from maps defining their shape, position and appearance.
+* Create populations (groups of 3D objects) from images that are used to define their shape, position and appearance
-* Create and easily position lights.
+* Create and easily position lights
-* An easily adjustable camera.
+* An easily adjustable camera
-* Save renders of the 3D scenery as PNG images.
+* Save renders of the 3D scenery as PNG images

 # Change Log